Reviews You Can Rely On

 Temperature Ratings

 If you have doubts about what warmth rating is appropriate for you, choose a product that is warmer than you think you will need.
-As we discussed in the warmth section of our main Best In Class review, be aware that temperature ratings listed by a manufacturer may not be accurate.
+As we discussed in the 'Warmth' section of our main Best In Class review, be aware that temperature ratings listed by manufacturers may not be accurate.
 However, they should give you a general ballpark figure for the coldest nights you would want to sleep in that bag.
-If you are a cold sleeper or have doubts about whether you may face colder temperatures, we recommend carrying a few extra ounces and having a slightly warmer sleeping bag.
-Almost every bag tested in this review comes with different temperature options (although they may not always be called the exact same thing).
-For example, our Editors' Choice winning Feathered Friends Flicker 40 UL also comes in 20F and 30F versions.
-While we ordered the 40F for testing to have the lightest version available, for sleeping in the high mountains of Colorado, we would certainly order a warmer version next time.
+If you are a cold sleeper or have doubts about facing colder temperatures, we recommend carrying a few extra ounces and having a slightly warmer sleeping bag.
+Almost every bag tested in this review comes with different temperature options (although they may not always be referred to by the exact same name).
+If you know you will be heading into the high mountains and like the features of a bag rated to a lower temperature than is appropriate, be sure to take a close look at the product line, as many manufacturers make several versions rated to different temperatures.

-ultralight sleeping bag - the various temperature ratings printed on the zipper draft tube of...
+ultralight sleeping bag - various temperature ratings printed on the zipper draft tube. we...

-The various temperature ratings printed on the zipper draft tube of the Ultralight.
-We found it was common for manufacturers to advertise their sleeping bags to have ratings that represented the “limit”, while in fact they really only keep you warm down to the “comfort” limit.
+Various temperature ratings printed on the zipper draft tube.
+We found it's common for manufacturers to advertise their sleeping bags to have ratings that represented the “limit”, while in fact they really only keep you warm down to the “comfort” limit.

-Also, keep in mind the limitations of your preferred style of sleeping bag.
+Also, keep in mind the limitations of your preferred sleeping bag style.
 For example, quilts that attach to sleeping pads rely on the insulating properties of the pad to complete the comfort envelope.
-This means that on a cold night you could have a 30-degree bag that is more than sufficient, but a minimally insulated air mattress beneath you that is conducting cold air into your body, meaning you may still be cold.
+This means that on a cold night, you could have a 30-degree bag that is more than sufficient, but a minimally insulated air mattress beneath you that allows cold air to conduct into your body, meaning you may still feel cold.
 An extra layer of protection, like a lightweight bivy sack or a fully enclosed tent, can help you in these situations, and also give you a larger margin of safety if bad weather strikes.

 Down & Moisture